-Integrating Mathematical Modeling into Content Courses for Elementary Teachers
+Integrating Mathematical Modeling into Content Courses for Elementary Teachers learned, and discuss other ways to cultivate positive mathematical identities.

 Will Tidwell, Utah State University

 To what extent does mathematical modeling belong in content courses for preservice elementary teachers?
 In this session, we discuss the exigency for the inclusion of extensive mathematical modeling experiences into content courses for elementary teachers.